 In terms of police reports, parties will often make important admissions and statements at the scenes of incidents that can have a bearing on what happened.
 If one party admits that they abused the other, for example, it will often be dispositive for the courts.

 In many cases, the police might not have been called.
 In other cases, they may have been called, but there might not have been any admission at the scene or medical injury.
-In these instances, it is important for the incident to be corroborated by a neutral third party, like a neighbor.[4]
-Neighbors and third parties can often lead credence to allegations of abuse so long as they are neutral and not overly aligned with one party or the other.
+In these instances, the incident needs to be corroborated by a neutral third party, like a neighbor.[4]
+Neighbors and third parties can often lend credence to allegations of abuse so long as they are neutral and not overly aligned with one party or the other.

 In some cases, custody evaluations and psychological evaluations can be critical components in determining what has and has not happened.
-A custody evaluator for example can often get the perspective of all the parties, including the children, and can often lend guidance to the court about what might be happening, in terms of abuse.
-In assessing credibility, the professional will often investigate when the allegation were made, the timing of disclosure, and stage of legal proceedings.[5]
+A custody evaluator, for example, can often get the perspective of all the parties, including the children, and can often lend guidance to the court about what might be happening in terms of abuse.
+In assessing credibility, the professional will often investigate when the allegations were made, the timing of the disclosure, and the stage of legal proceedings.[5]

 [1] Peter Jaffe, Janet Johnston, Claire Crooks and Nicholas Bala, Custody Disputes Involving Allegations of Domestic Violence: Toward a Differentiated Approach to Parenting Plans, 46 Fam.
 Ct.
 Rev. 500 (2008).